Getting started with “joining!”

 All human connections are created based on mutual interests.
 When you join your child in their stimming behaviors, you are creating a mutual interest, and your child will pay more attention to you.
 Once your child is attentive to you, you can teach them anything!

-In the SRP we believe that Autism is a social –relational disorder (and not a behavioral disorder).
+In The Son-Rise Program we believe that Autism is a social –relational disorder (and not a behavioral disorder).
 So creating a bond and a strong connection with our children is the foundation for all of their future learnings.
 Joining your child’s stimming behaviors is the first step in creating a strong bond with your child, which will inspire your child to want to engage more with you!

 Read more about joining!